madetech/data-101/modules/supplementary/Databases.md

 <img width="264" alt="image" src="https://user-images.githubusercontent.com/114578618/198932170-9507c28d-4413-4fd2-9849-8fb1d31e80de.png">

-1. Key Value Pair Based
+1. Key Value Pair Based:<br/>
   Data is stored in key/value pairs.
 It is designed in such a way to handle lots of data and heavy load.
   Key-value pair storage databases store data as a hash table where each key is unique, and the value can be a JSON, BLOB(Binary Large Objects), string,     etc. This kind of NoSQL database is used as a collection, dictionaries, associative arrays, etc.
-  Uses: shopping cart content,
+  Uses: shopping cart content.
   Example databases are Redis, Dynamo, Riak

-2. Column-based
+2. Column-based:<br/>
     Column-oriented databases work on columns.
 Every column is treated separately.
-Values of single column databases are stored contiguously. column oriented databases deliver high performance on aggregation queries like SUM, COUNT, AVG, MIN etc, as the data is readily available in a column.
+Values of single column databases are stored contiguously.
+Column oriented databases deliver high performance on aggregation queries like SUM, COUNT, AVG, MIN etc, as the data is readily available in a column.
-    Uses: Datawarehouses
+    Uses: Datawarehouses.
     Example: HBase, Cassandra, Amazon Redshift

-3. Document-Oriented
+3. Document-Oriented:<br/>
     Document-Oriented NoSQL DB stores data as JSON or XML formats.
 So in the document data model, each document has a key-value pair
-    Uses: Catalogs, content management
+    Uses: Catalogs, content management.
     Example: Amazon DocumentDB, MongoDB

-4. Graph-Based
+4. Graph-Based:<br/>
     A graph type database stores entities as well the relations amongst those entities.
 The entity is stored as a node with the relationship as edges.
 An     edge gives a relationship between nodes.
 Every node and edge has a unique identifier.
 Compared to a relational database where tables are loosely           connected, a Graph database is a multi-relational in nature.
 Traversing relationship is fast as they are already captured into the DB, and there is no     need to calculate them.
     Uses: mostly used for social networks, logistics, spatial data.
     Examples: Neo4J, Infinite Graph, OrientDB.

 ## Query Mechanism tools for NoSQL

-The most common data retrieval mechanism is the REST-based retrieval of a value based on its key/ID with GET resource Document store Database offers more difficult queries as they understand the value in a key-value pair.
-For example, CouchDB allows defining views with MapReduce
+The most common data retrieval mechanism is the REST-based retrieval of a value based on its key/ID with GET resource.
+Document store Database offers more difficult queries as they understand the value in a key-value pair.
+For example, CouchDB allows defining views with MapReduce.

 ## What is the CAP Theorem?

 CAP theorem is also called brewer’s theorem.
-It states that is impossible for a distributed data store to offer more than two out of three guarantees
+It states that it is impossible for a distributed data store to offer more than two out of three following guarantees:

 1. Consistency
 2. Availability